billyjov/poc-explorviz-shell/shell/README.md

 # Application Shell Micro-Frontend

+## Module federation config

+Use `webpack.config.js` and `webpack.prod.config.js` to adjust or add new module federation configs

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.